top of page

 Too many times, I've heard clients say, "Roberto, I was listening politely to what they had to say.
 I think I show openness to their views."

-It's a common misconception among many alpha leaders that merely appearing interested during conversations signifies high openness.
+It's a common misconception among many leaders that merely appearing interested during conversations signifies high openness.

 And there is a cost to that: ideas are blocked, communication is difficult, the organization misses growth opportunities, and it lowers employee morale.